oasis-main/oasis-rpi/README.md

 ```
 sudo nano /etc/rc.local
 ```
-and uncomment the following line by removing the leading hashtag:
+and make sure the following line is present and uncommented:
 ```
-#sudo python3 /home/pi/grow-ctrl/controller.py
+python3 /home/pi/grow-ctrl/controller.py
 ```
-If you do not see this line, add the command (the part of the line after the hashtag) to `/etc/rc.local` before the `exit 0` command.
+Remove the leading hashtag if there is one.
+If you do not see this line, add the command to `/etc/rc.local` before the `exit 0` command.

 Two configuration files, `grow_params.json` and `feature_toggles.json`, can be edited directly from the command line using a text editor like `nano`.
 More details can be found under [Configuration](#configuration).